 Coming from the plant Family Anacardiaceae, the Brazilian pepper plant is a flowering shrub that can reach up to 30 feet tall.
-This plant is also characterized by having very bright red berries and green leaves.
+These flowering plants are also characterized by having very bright red berries and green leaves.

-- This plant, which is endemic to Brazil, Paraguay, and Argentina, was introduced to Florida in the mid 1800s to be used as an ornamental plant.
-However, due to its ability to grow quickly, this plantcan easily dominate an area.
+- This plant, endemic to Brazil, Paraguay, and Argentina, was introduced to Florida in the mid-1800s as an ornamental plant.
+However, due to its ability to grow quickly, this plant can easily dominate an area.

-- It can compete with other nearby plants and obtain light, soil minerals, and moisture.
-It also can release chemical that can stop the growth of other plants, hence, the native plants are unable to survive.
+- It can compete with nearby plants and obtain light, soil minerals, and moisture.
+It can also release chemicals that can stop the growth of other plants; hence, the native plants cannot survive.

-- Its flowers, which bloom in September and October, are white in color and become important sources of nectar for insects like bees.
+- Its flowers, which bloom in September and October, are white and become important sources of nectar for insects like bees.

 2. Melaleuca (Melaleuca Quinquenervia)

 Known to be an aggressive invader , the Melaleuca is a flowering plant that can grow in almost any kind of habitat.
-Amazingly, it can turn any of these habitats into a dense forest that nothing else can live in.
+Amazingly, it can turn any of these habitats into a dense forest in which nothing else can live.

-- Originally, this plant was imported from Australia in the early 1900s in order to help in the drying of the Everdes.
-This is because of the Melaleuca’s ability to easily dry up an area by using up to five times more water uptake than the sawgrass.
+- Originally, this plant was imported from Australia in the early 1900s to help dry the Everdes.
+This is because of the Melaleuca’s ability to easily dry up an area by using up to five times more water than the sawgrass.